Lavender Pancakes with Lavender Honey

 These Lavender Pancakes with Lavender Honey are beautiful, floral, and delicious!
 Fluffy pancakes with lavender and lemon zest topped with honey infused with more lavender.
 This recipe will make breakfast delicious and way more interesting!

 I LOVE lavender.
-No really, it’s one of my favorite scents and flavors.
-Not everyone thinks of lavender when they think of cooking or baking but I’m telling you it adds such a unique flavor you have to try it.
+No really, it's one of my favorite scents and flavors.
+Not everyone thinks of lavender when they think of cooking or baking but I'm telling you it adds such a unique flavor you must try like in my Lavender Madeleines and my Lemon Lavender Cupcakes.

-I use dried lavender buds in a lot of my recipes, but be careful, they pack quite a lot of flavor.
-You don’t need much of these tiny little flavor bombs to create a wonderful dish.
+I use dried lavender buds in a lot of my recipes but be careful, they pack quite a lot of flavor.
+You don't need much of these tiny little buds full of flavor to create a wonderful dish just like in my Lavender Sourdough Discard Scones with Lemon Glaze.

 How to Make Lavender Pancakes

-- Heat the griddle over med-high heat.
+Heat the griddle over medium-high heat.
 Use non-stick spray or butter to grease the griddle.
-Once the griddle is hot, pour the batter in the middle to make a 6-8″ pancake.
+Once the griddle is hot, pour the batter in the middle to make a 6-8" pancake.
 Once you see bubbles popping on the surface and all over the pancake, flip it and cook on the other side.

 How to Make Lavender Honey